 This research aims to prepare us for the Public Analysis short assignment, the Annotated Bibliography, and Paper 1.
-Your research should focus on some aspect of your work and thinking from the Identity Mapping assignment, and you should find at least four sources related to this aspect of your identity for inclusion in the Annotated Bibliography.
+Your research should build from the work you did on the Topic Proposal assignment, and you should find at least four sources related to your topic for inclusion in the Annotated Bibliography.